-Although it may seem like a minor issue, tooth sensitivity can mean making significant changes to your diet to avoid foods and beverages that cause you discomfort.
-Sensitivity is so common that many people it is just something they just need to live with.
+Although it may seem like a minor issue, tooth sensitivity can mean making significant changes to your diet to avoid food and beverages that cause you discomfort.
+Sensitivity is so common that for many people it is just something they need to live with.
 In fact, we can solve your sensitivity problem with tooth desensitization in a single appointment.

 Determining the Cause